tanepiper/nell/README.md

 An opinionated nodejs clone of [Octopress](http://octopress.org).
 Not for production use as of yet, still in very active development.

+Note: This project was formally called hyde, but due to a python project of that name already that does a similar task I decided to rename it.
+The new name comes from the name of my dog.

 ## Getting Started
 Install the module with: `npm install -g nell`